Southlake Regional Health Centre: History

 In October 2015, Southlake Regional Health Centre was once again named one of Greater Toronto's Top 100 Employers by a company named Mediacorp Canada Inc., and published by the Toronto Star.

-The hospital is connected to the Southlake Regional Cancer Centre to its west, and to a Medical Arts building by an arch bridge to its north occupied principally by University of Toronto's Family Medicine Teaching Unit and other health services.
+The hospital is connected to the Southlake Regional Cancer Centre to its west and to a Medical Arts building by an arch bridge to its north, occupied principally by the University of Toronto's Family Medicine Teaching Unit and other health services.
 The Stronach Regional Cancer Centre is partnered with Princess Margaret Hospital.

-Teaching and Research
+Teaching and research

-Through its relationships with the University of Toronto, York University, McMaster University, as well as Princess Margaret Hospital, Southlake Regional Health Centre has become a research and teaching facility.
-Currently, the hospital is averaging more than 6,000 medical training days per year, which is approximately triple its numbers in 2008.
+The hospital has become a research and teaching facility through its relationships with the University of Toronto, York University, McMaster University, as well as Princess Margaret Hospital.
+Currently, the hospital is averaging more than 6000 medical training days per year, which is approximately triple its numbers in 2008.

-Through the Health Centre's Research Institute, Southlake is focusing its energy on a growing number of clinical drug and device trials, and on key research activities in biomedical and population health research.
-Many staff members and physicians contribute their clinical expertise in a number of regional, provincial, national, and international research studies.